One little match can do the opposite in two different scenarios.

-Growing up, we had a fireplace in the house.
-I can remember my dad making these seemingly perfect fires and the house would be full of warmth and contentment.
-I was fascinated by the fact that a three-inch slim stick was able to bring so much heat to our home.
-However, it can also be a source of pain and devastation when not controlled, or when it is not ignited in the right place.
-Matches have one purpose.
-They are to conduct fire.
-To ignite a match, it has to make friction with another surface.
-Then it can release the phosphate and chlorate chemicals to create a flame.
-The fire that the match releases is already there; it just needs to be ignited.
+While growing up, we had a fireplace in the house.
+My dad made perfect fires, and the house was filled with warmth and contentment.
+I was fascinated that a three-inch slim stick could bring so much heat.
+But a fire can also bring pain and devastation when not controlled or when ignited in the wrong place.
+Matches have one purpose: to conduct fire.
+A match must make friction with another surface to ignite.
+Then, it can release the phosphate and chlorate chemicals that create a flame.
+The fire is already there; it just needs to be ignited.

 Now concerning the things about which you wrote, it is good for a man not to touch a woman.~1 Corinthians 7:1 NASB

-I thought the above verse was applicable only to describing a woman’s physical touch for a long time, but when I looked up the word “touch,” one definition stood out, “to ignite.”
-When I thought about “ignite,” I immediately correlated it to something flammable, that when ignited, will burn, like a match does.
-Often, we don’t realize what we are igniting when having personal conversations with women, because the inward flame is not seen.
+I once thought the above verse only described a woman’s physical touch, but when I looked up the word “touch,” one definition was “to ignite.”
+When I thought about igniting, I correlated it to something flammable that, when ignited, will burn as a match does.
+Often, men don’t realize what they ignite when they have personal conversations with women because the inward flame is not seen.
 Emotionally, however, we unknowingly ignite a flame.
-Some may never stop and take inventory of the impact this causes to friends, family, and others, to our detriment.
+Some never inventory the detrimental impact this has on friends, family, and others.

-Men, we may think we are just talking, but when we begin a conversation, we need to be mindful about what we release through our conversations.
-If we are not ready for the fire-–we must not not light the match.
-As harmless as a conversation may appear, we may not know what is transpiring in another’s mind.
+We men need to think about what we release through our conversations.
+If we are not ready for the fire-–we should not light the match.
+As harmless as a conversation may appear, we may not know what transpires in another’s mind.

-In times past, when I was not walking with Jesus Christ, I didn’t consider what was happening when I ignited an emotional connection.
-I’m not saying this falls on the man alone.
-Still, it deserves credence to ponder why so many women are frustrated with relationships.
-After a fire ignites we can find ourselves in undesirable situations, not knowing how we’ve ended up in the scenario.
+In the past, I didn’t consider what was happening when I ignited an emotional connection.
+This is not always the man’s fault, but we should ponder why so many women are frustrated with relationships.
+After a fire ignites, we can find ourselves in undesirable situations, not knowing how we’ve ended up in the scenario.

 Look carefully then how you walk, not as unwise but as wise, making the best use of your time, because the days are evil.~Ephesians 5:15-16

-Do you want to experience a fresh start, pure, and fulfilled, regarding relationships?
-God is there for you and His mercy and grace abounds.
+Do you want to experience a fresh start with relationships?
+God is there for you, and His mercy and grace abound.